 A few years ago, I had a client who came to me with a problem he was having with one of his managers.
-She had a habit of creating chaos every time she was handed a project to lead.
-In addition to that, she was about to start an extended absence for maternity leave, and my client wanted to make sure that her projects were well taken care of while she was gone.
+This manager created chaos every time he gave her a project to lead.
+In this situation, she was about to start an extended absence for maternity leave.
+My client wanted to make sure that his team could take care of her projects while she was gone.
 This way, when she came back she could transition into her role without issues.

 Here are three questions that will help you determine your value.

 Seth Godin’s recent blog post touched on this nicely by differentiating between what it means to leave a job and determine whether your colleagues will miss you when you’re gone, or simply notice that you’re gone.
 Once my client’s manager went on maternity leave, things seemed to calm down immediately.
-Projects became simple, processes were streamlined, and somehow everyone at work knew what was expected of them.
-Department managers knew where to get the answers to their questions, things moved more smoothly and there was less anxiety in the air.
-In hindsight, no one really missed her approach to getting things done.
+His team simplified projects, streamlined processes, and instinctively knew how to complete tasks.
+Department managers knew where to get the answers to their questions and things moved more smoothly.
+There was less anxiety in the air.
+In hindsight, no one really missed her overbearing and controlling approach.
 Did they notice she was away?
 You bet, but for all the wrong reasons.

-The drama she was creating certainly seemed to make her valuable in her eyes, but to everyone else it was disruptive.
-If the only objective of showing up in your job is to promote yourself, then you’re missing the point on what it takes to leave a legacy, contribute to a bigger vision, and succeed on a much bigger scale.
-You don’t want people to look up one day and notice that you’re gone for all the wrong reasons, instead spend your time creating situations where the others around you also benefit, and you’ll be missed, not just for your accomplishments but also for how you helped others succeed.
+The drama she created made her valuable in her eyes, but to everyone else it was disruptive.
+If the only objective of showing up in your job is to promote yourself, then you’re missing the point.
+You want to leave a legacy, contribute to a bigger vision, and succeed on a much bigger scale.
+Spend your time creating situations where the others around you also benefit.
+They will miss you, not only for your accomplishments, but also for how you helped others succeed.
 That’s how you create a powerful personal brand.